change-hi/change-hi.github.io/morea/techfolios/experience-techfolios-ice-breaker.md

 # 1. Ice Breaker: What keeps you up at night?

-Break into groups of 3-4.
+Break into small groups.
 Try to be in a group with people you haven't met before.

 Task: